Jason Pfeifer - Landscape Architect

 Future Ambitions

 Honours Degree, Environmental Design, SALA, University of British Columbia.
-I graduated from this interdisciplinary degree in 2011, also complimented by a previous diploma in Digital & Interactive Media Design from NAIT, and studies in Environmental Earth Sciences at UofA.
+I graduated from this interdisciplinary degree in 2011, complimented by a previous diploma in Digital & Interactive Media Design from NAIT, and studies in Environmental Earth Sciences at UofA.

 With an interdisciplinary degree, I worked various roles in architecture, planning, and urban design before landscape architecture.
 I worked in architecture in Vancouver until 2013.
 I moved to Edmonton & worked in planning, urban design, and architecture from 2013 - 2016.